PaddlePaddle/Paddle/doc/survey/Imperative_programming.md

 ```

 ## Conclusions
 As you see, imperative programming does enhances the machine learning coding experience, and it's the feature which made pyTorch so popular among researchers.
-But this feature does not come cheap, there are a lot of fundamental changes we need to make to our current API.
+But this feature does not come cheap, there are a lot of fundamental changes we need to make to our current API to make it fully imperative.

 ## References